mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 # Motivation
 [motivation]: #motivation

 Full service supports a "gift codes" feature.
-(Called "Tranfer code" [in sources](https://github.com/mobilecoinfoundation/mobilecoin/blob/7077b418fab65e05a05e4fca1d272e3dddd2e392/api/proto/printable.proto#L28).)
+(Called "Transfer code" [in sources](https://github.com/mobilecoinfoundation/mobilecoin/blob/7077b418fab65e05a05e4fca1d272e3dddd2e392/api/proto/printable.proto#L28).)

 The idea of a gift code is that you can give money to someone without knowing their public address before hand, creating a payload that can be handed to